LimeChain/gosemble/docs/2-go-to-wasm.md

 ## 4. Conclusion

-The resulting proof of concept could be used to develop Polkadot Runtimes, ...
+The resulting proof of concept could be used to develop Polkadot Runtimes.
-Current research document is useful as starting point to provides context make further contributions to the project or to take new direction implementing alternative toolchain.
+Also, current research document is useful for providing context as a starting point to make further contributions to the project or to take new direction for implementation of alternative toolchain.

 ## 5. Discussion

+* How good is the performance?
+* Is it possible in Wasm, to use separate heap regions, one reserved for GC allocations and another reserved for host allocations, to prevent clashes?
 * Is LLVM the right choice for the long run or Binaryen is more suitable to provide stable foundation and support of Webassembly?
 * How much effort will be to add full support of the `reflect` package?
-* Is it possible in Wasm, to use separate heap regions, one reserved for GC allocations and another reserved for host allocations, so they don't clash?
-* How good is the performance?

 ## 6. References